 where:

-- frequency dependent oxygen loss (dB/km) characterized in Table 7.6.1-1;
+- α(fc) is frequency dependent oxygen loss (dB/km) characterized in Table 7.6.1-1;

-- speed of light (m/s); and d3D is the distance (m)
+- c is the speed of light (m/s); and d3D is the distance (m) ;

-- : n-th cluster delay (s) in Step 11 in Section 7.5
+- τn is the n-th cluster delay (s) in Step 11 in Section 7.5;

-- 0 in the LOS case and min(τn') otherwise, where min(τn') is the minimum delay in Step 5.
+- τΔ is 0 in the LOS case and min(τn') otherwise, where min(τn') is the minimum delay in Step 5.

 For centre frequencies not specified in this table, the frequency dependent oxygen loss α(fc) is obtained from a linear interpolation between two loss values corresponding to the two adjacent centre frequencies of the centre frequency fc.